 When creating your ad, toggle the option to “use dynamic formats and ad creative.”

 Select your product catalog and product set.
-If you’re using the Catalog Sales objective, this is done at the ad set level.
+If you’re using the Catalog Sales objective, this is done at the An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined. level.

 Determine whether the cover media that appears above your collection ad format will be a dynamic video, static video, or static image.